erco77/a800-opcs-pic-asm/README.md

     comes at a 50Hz rate.

-    So to run the two motors A and B motors moving at the same rate, on receipt of the first IRQ, the PC might send:
+    So to run the two motors A and B motors moving at the same rate, on receipt of the first IRQ triggered by the A800, the PC might send:

          5 to channel A
          5 to channel B